This document is a step-by-step guide for setting up the GitHub integration within BrightGauge.

 If you haven’t created an account yet, go here to get started.

-On first login, from the account Overview page, click on the "Add a Datasource" button:
+From the account Overview page, click on the "Add a Datasource" button:

-Or, click on "Data" menu on the the top righthand corner of the screen, and select "Datasources" from the drop down menu:
+Click on the Data menu at the top righthand corner of the screen, and select Datasources from the drop-down menu: